Dylan Howard: Donald Trump

 In the mid-2010s, adult film actress Stormy Daniels and Playboy Playmate Karen McDougal received payments in exchange for not publicly discussing their sexual encounters with then-presidential candidate Donald Trump.
 The settlements drew Howard into the Trump campaign expense controversy as his employer, AMI., had facilitated one of the payments.
 The New York Times reported on 23 August 2018 that Howard was cooperating with federal investigators examining hush payments made by Michael Cohen to the two women on behalf of President Donald Trump.

 Ronan Farrow claims in his book Catch and Kill: Lies, Spies, and a Conspiracy to Protect Predators that American Media, Inc. and the National Enquirer shredded sensitive Trump-related documents held in a top-secret safe on orders from then-editor-in-chief Howard the same day a reporter from the Wall Street Journal asked for a comment for a story about how AMI paid $150,000 to Karen McDougal to keep her story about having an affair with Trump quiet before the election.

-Howard has never publicly commented on Farrow's book.
+Howard has never commented publicly on Farrow's book.
 However, he took legal action against Farrow and his publisher Little Brown Book Group Limited.
-Howard retained famed libel lawyer Paul Tweed, who denied the allegations.
+Howard retained famed libel lawyer Paul Tweed, who disputed the allegations.
 "It is for the publishers and the distributors to satisfy themselves as to the truth of what they publish and our client has made his position absolutely clear and will not be deterred from the facts by the leaking of correspondence to the media," he said in a statement.